dkiimm/1800_202410_DTC16/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * My name is João, which english speakers struggle to pronounce, so you can call me "Jao"
 * Myung Kyu (Daniel) Kim.
-I am excited to start this project.
+I am really excited about this product and I hope you like it too.

 ## 3. Technologies and Resources Used